 Can I register someone else's domain name when it expires?

-We can usually help you register an expiring domain name.
+We can sometimes help you register an expiring domain name.

 However, keep in mind that an expired domain name can't be re-registered as soon as it expires.
 Instead, the existing owner has a couple of months to recover it.
 Only then is the name released and made available for registration by a new party.